 - Examples:

-- Granite: A coarse-grained rock formed from slow cooling of magma deep underground.
+- Granite: A coarse-grained rock resulting from the slow cooling of magma deep down underground.

-- Basalt: A fine-grained rock formed from the rapid cooling of lava at the Earth’s surface.
+- Basalt: A fine-grained rock produced by rapid cooling of lava at the Earth’s surface.

-- Obsidian: A naturally occurring volcanic glass formed from the rapid cooling of lava.
+- Obsidian: A naturally occurring volcanic glass resulting from the rapid cooling of lava.

 Sedimentary Rocks